Lexawise's Official Icon

 • Must have been actively licensed for at least four of the past five years.

-1. Complete 270 hours of qualifying broker education: The broker license requires 270 hours of qualifying real estate courses plus an additional 630 hours of qualifying CE courses, or you can substitute this with a four-year degree in real estate.
+1. Complete 270 hours of qualifying broker education: The broker license requires 270 hours of qualifying real estate courses plus an additional 630 classroom hours in related qualifying courses or approved continuing education.
 This coursework covers topics such as Real Estate Brokerage, Law of Agency, Contracts, and Property Management.

-1. Get fingerprinted and undergo a background check: Complete your fingerprinting through IDEMIA and undergo a background check by the FBI and DPS (Department of Public Safety), along with the $38.25 fee.
+1. Get fingerprinted and undergo a background check: Complete your fingerprinting through IDEMIA and undergo a background check by the FBI and DPS (Department of Public Safety), along with the current $37 fingerprint fee.
 This will confirm your eligibility and is a crucial part of the application process.

-1. Pass the Texas real estate broker license exam: Pay a $39 fee and schedule your exam.
-The broker exam consists of 145 multiple-choice questions, divided into 85 national and 60 state-specific questions.
-You have four hours to complete it.
+1. Pass the Texas real estate broker license exam: Pay the $39 Pearson VUE broker exam fee and schedule your exam after TREC sends your eligibility notice.
+The broker exam includes 145 total scored and pretest items, divided into 85 national and 60 state-specific items.
+You have four hours to complete both portions.
+You must pass both the national and state portions, and if you fail the exam three times, you must complete additional education before retesting.

 Study Tip 💡